Who Is Liable if I Am Injured by Medical Malpractice?

 Examples of mistakes that would likely rise to the level of negligence include:

 - Failing to diagnose a disease or condition when a patient presents with symptoms indicative of that disease or condition

 - Failing to order certain tests when a reasonable healthcare professional would have ordered them

 - Prescribing an incorrect dosage of medication

-Call Polito & Associates Today to Speak With a New London Medical Malpractice Attorney
+Call Polito & Harrington Today to Speak With a New London Medical Malpractice Attorney

 If you suffered an injury because of the negligence of a medical professional, speak to an attorney as soon as you can.
 Medical malpractice cases can prove extremely complicated, so seek out a lawyer familiar with Connecticut medical malpractice litigation.
 To schedule a free case evaluation with one of our medical malpractice attorneys, call our office today at (860) 447-3300 or contact us online.